redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 But if you wanted to be more fine-grained with your roles then maybe the "admin" role should really be called "author".
 That way it makes it clear they only author posts, and if you want someone to be able to do both actions you can explicity give them the "moderator" role in addition to "author."

 Managing roles can be a tricky thing to get right.
-Spend a little time up front thinking about they'll interact and how much duplication you're willing to accept in your role-based function calls on the site.
+Spend a little time up front thinking about how they'll interact and how much duplication you're willing to accept in your role-based function calls on the site.
 If you see yourself constantly adding multiple roles to `hasRole()` that may be an indication that it's time to add a single, new role that includes those abilities and remove that duplication in your code.

 ## Wrapping up